appscode/blog/content/post/openshift-mongodb/index.md

 ![gcsSuccess](gcsSuccess.png)

 > We have successfully backed up MongoDB using Stash.
-If you had any problems during the backup process you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).
+If you had any problem during the backup process, you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Backup%20Failed%20in%20OpenShift).

 ## Recover MongoDB Database Using Stash